Receivable Factoring | Factoring Accounts Receivables | 7 Park Avenue Financial

 THE OLD SCHOOL U.S. MODEL IN FACTORING FINANCE

-In a traditional, what we will call the U.S. model of factoring, we will agree that factoring, otherwise known as receivable discounting, is, in fact, intrusive.
-The factoring firm can, in essence, take control of your entire receivables function, including invoicing your customers with notification from themselves, dunning letters and calls for collection, and insisting that payments be made directly to their firm.
+The factoring firm can, in essence, take control of your entire receivables function, including invoicing your customers with notifications from themselves, dunning letters and collection calls, and insisting that payments be made directly to their firm.

 WORK WITH 7 PARK AVENUE FINANCIAL'S EXPERT FINANCING TEAM

-Is this intrusive – we certainly think so.
-Is this the only alternative for Canadian businesses – absolutely not?
-Prudent business owners will seek an experienced, trusted, and credible advisor in business financing who will structure a facility that allows them to collect their own receivables.
+Prudent business owners will seek an experienced, trusted, and credible business financing advisor who will structure a facility that allows them to collect their own receivables.

-Under this scenario, called Confidential Receivable Financing, they will reap the benefits of factoring (Immediate cash, increased working capital) while at the same time preserving customer goodwill.
-We think it's the best receivable factoring program.
-Factoring receivables funding can be different when it comes to non-notification a/r facilities.
+In this scenario, called Confidential Receivable Financing, they will reap the benefits of factoring (Immediate cash, increased working capital) while preserving customer goodwill.

 So the bottom line is, yes, if you enter into the wrong type of facility, factoring will be deemed intrusive, but you have options.
 You should investigate those with professional assistance.